pctra266/pctra266/README.md

-# 👋 Hi there!
-I'm a Full Stack Dev in training – and yes, I still debug with print statements 🐛
+# 👋 "Hello, I'm on my journey to becoming a Full Stack Developer – and yes, I still debug with print statements 🐛"

 🎓 I'm currently a 3rd-year Software Engineering student.
 💻 I break and build things using full-stack technologies.